irao12/fitopolis/README.md

 _Backend API_

 -   express.js (v4.18.2)
 -   sequelize.js (v6.25.2)
 -   PostgreSQL (v14 recommended)

 _Frontend React client_

 -   Based on `create-react-app`
     -   pre-configured to work with the api
-- Bootstrap (v5)
-  - added to `/client/public/index.html` (_optional_ can be removed)
 -   React Router (v6)

-## Development Setup

-Each team member will need to do this on their local machine.

 ### Ensure you have PostgreSQL installed

 -   Check if you have PostgreSQL installed
     -   ✅ versions 10-14 should work
     -   🚫 version 15 has not been tested
 -   If you need to install PostgreSQL see the [installing PostgreSQL guides](https://github.com/CUNYTechPrep/guides#postgresql)

 ### Create a PostgreSQL user and database

 The project-starter template expects the following for local development:

 -   PostgreSQL User/Role
     -   name: `ctp_user`
     -   password: `ctp_pass`
 -   PostgreSQL Database
     -   name: `ctp_appdb_development`

 #### For Windows/pgAdmin users